 Tabs blocks let you explore related concepts in media-rich interactions.
-They’re perfect for showcasing items one-by-one.
+They’re perfect for showcasing items one-by-one or comparing multiple concepts.

 - Insert a Tabs Block